GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 ### Large change

-In case of a large change containing a large number of files (hundreds or even thousands), it will take some time to fetch all suggested code owners.
-In the reply dialog, the plugin will show the overall status of the fetching and results as soon as it has results together with the loading indicator.
-The loading will disappear until all files finished fetching, failed files will be grouped into a single group.
+If a change contains a large number of files (hundreds or even thousands), it will take some time to fetch all suggested code owners.
+In this case the reply dialog will show the overall status of fetching code owners and display results as soon as they come in.
+Files for which the suggestions are still being computed have a loading indicator that will disappear as soon as the suggestions are available.

-The fetching of suggested code owners should not block the reply itself.
-So you still can select from suggestions even when not all files are finished and sent for reviewing.
+Fetching code owner suggestions does not block the reply itself.
+So you can select code owners from suggestions that are already available, while suggestions for other files are still being fetched.
+Sending the reply is possible even when suggestions for some files are still being fetched.

+**NOTE:** If retrieving suggestions fails for some files, these files will show up as a single group.

 ## Change page overview